Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Conclusions

 We constrain our halo EFT parameters at each order with ``modern" direct capture data~\cite{Filippone:1984us,Hammache:2001,Hammache:1998,Baby:2003,Junghans:2010,Strieder:2001} using Bayesian analysis.
 That allows us to take into account common-mode-errors due to normalization of different data sets in a straightforward way.
-The fits were separated in two different energy ranges.
+The fits were separated into two different energy ranges.
 Region I comprises data with energies $E\leq 500\,{\rm keV}$, thus, below the $1^+$ resonance energy $E_R=630\,{\rm keV}$.
-Both versions of halo EFT were fitted in this region, without (EFT) and with (EFT$_\star$) the excited state of the ${}^7{\rm Be}$ core as explicit degree of freedom.
+Both versions of halo EFT, \EFTgsHead{} and \EFTstarHead{}, were fitted in this region.
 There is no strong \emph{evidence} in the capture data to prefer one theory over the other in this energy region.
+In other words, both EFT$_{\star}$ and EFT$_\mathrm{gs}$ describe data equally well at $E\lesssim E_\star$ though EFT$_\mathrm{gs}$ does it with 3 fewer parameters.
 Region II includes data with $E\leq 1\,{\rm MeV}$.
-In region II, only EFT$_{\star}$ is fitted, with the addition of the M1 capture, Eq.~(\ref{eq:sigmaM1}).
+In region II, which includes energies above the threshold for the excited $^7\mathrm{Be}^\star$ core, only EFT$_{\star}$ is fitted, with the addition of the M1 capture, Eq.~(\ref{eq:sigmaM1}).
 Figs.~\ref{fig:E1CaptureEFTNNLO}-\ref{fig:E1M1CaptureEFTstarNNLO} present our results for $S_{17}$ as function of the c.m. momentum, confronted with data.
-The obtained EFT parameters summarized in Table~\ref{table:B8params} are consistent with the ones fixed from the ANCs.
+The fitted EFT parameters summarized in Table~\ref{table:B8params} are consistent with the ones fixed from the ANCs.
 More importantly, the parameter estimates are consistent with the power counting.
 Table~\ref{table:B8S17} presents our results for $S_{17}(0)$, with the corresponding NNLO posterior distributions given by the insets in Figs.~\ref{fig:E1CaptureEFTNNLO}-\ref{fig:E1M1CaptureEFTstarNNLO}. $S_{17}$ for a range of momenta (energies) are included in Table~\ref{table:S17long} of Appendix~\ref{sec:S17tabulation}.